spartacus04/Colosseum/README.md

-# Colosseum API - A simple API for Spigot/Paper/Folia plugins
+# Colosseum API
+>A Kotlin first Spigot/Paper/Folia plugin framework

-This small API is designed to make it easier to create plugins for Spigot, Paper and Folia.
+This API is designed to make it easier to create plugins for Spigot, Paper and Folia.
 It adds a few features such as:
-- Command handling
+- [x] Command handling
-- Event handling
+- [x] Event handling
-- Config handling
+- [x] Config handling
-- Language handling
+- [x] Language handling
-- Logging handling
+- [x] Logging handling
-- Update checker
+- [x] Update checker
-- Singleton GSON instance
+- [x] Singleton GSON instance
-- Universal Scheduler for Spigot/Paper/Folia
+- [x] Universal Scheduler for Spigot/Paper/Folia
-- Minecraft version utilities
+- [x] Minecraft version utilities

-In the future I also plan to add a INVUI like gui system

-Unfortunately, I am too lazy to write a proper documentation, so you will have to figure out how to use it by yourself.
-You can check github pages for the javadocs, or you can check any of my plugins that use this API.
+- [ ] GUI system

+You can find all documentation [here](https://github.com/spartacus04/Colosseum/wiki)!

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.